“Leaders are limited by their vision rather than by their abilities”

 Sharing a vision is a skill that can be taught, and once leaders understand the basic brain science behind creating an inspiring vision that employees connect with, communicating the vision effectively, and using the vision to shape and influence employee behaviour, they will be able to apply the skills within their team.

 Learn how to guide leadership assessment and development in your organisation, and uncover practical tips for creating an inspiring vision in our latest ebook, The State of Safety Leadership.
 Download your free copy today.

-Jennifer is an Organisational Psychologist with more than 13 years professional experience in HR consulting, leadership development and safety consulting.
+Jennifer is a Psychologist with more than 13 years professional experience in HR consulting, leadership development and safety consulting.
 Driven by a passion to understand human behaviour in the workplace, her strong research background allows her to leverage the latest in psychology and neuroscience to help leaders build high-performing teams and inspire and motivate their employees.
 As Director, Products and Services, Jennifer develops and delivers services to assist clients to build effective safety cultures where leaders and employees go beyond basic compliance to demonstrate true safety citizenship.